moonwhaler/comfyui-seedvr2-tilingupscaler/README.md

 ## Credits

 - Based on the Ultimate SD Upscale methodology
-- Adapted for SeedVR2 models
+- Adapted for SeedVR2 models with detail preservation focus
 - Built for ComfyUI ecosystem
+- Enhanced with zero-blur technology for maximum quality